-(3) The Class Principal Balance of any outstanding Notes will be paid in full on the earlier to occur of the Early Redemption Date, if any, and the Maturity Date.

-(4) The Class 1M-1 Notes, Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes and Class 1B-1 Notes will have corresponding Reference Tranches for the purpose of making calculations of payments required to be made by Fannie Mae and reductions and increases in the principal amounts of the Notes.

-(5) See "Summary of Terms - Interest" herein.

-(6) The Holders of the Class 1M-2 Notes can exchange all or part of that Class for proportionate interests in the Exchangeable Notes, and vice versa.
-Additionally, the Holders of the Class 1M-2A Notes, Class 1M-2B Notes and/or Class 1M-2C Notes can exchange all or part of those Classes for proportionate interests in the RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
+- Offered Notes. - Including only Offered Notes. - (1) Each Class of Offered Notes will be sold at a price of par. - Weighted average lives and principal payment windows with respect to the Notes assume that no Credit Events or Modification Events occur, prepayments occur at the pricing speed of 10% CPR (calculated from the Closing Date), the Notes pay on the 25th day of each month beginning in June 2017 and the Early Redemption Option is exercised on the Payment Date in May 2027. - (3) The Class Principal Balance of any outstanding Notes will be paid in full on the earlier to occur of the Early Redemption Date, if any, and the Maturity Date - (4) The Class 2M-1 Notes, Class 2M-2A Notes, Class 2M-2B Notes, Class 2M-2C Notes and Class 2B-1 Notes will have corresponding Reference Tranches for the purpose of making calculations of payments required to be made by Fannie Mae and reductions and increases in the principal amounts of the Notes. - (5) See "Summary of Terms Interest" herein. - (6) The Holders of the Class 2M-2 Notes can exchange all or part of that Class for proportionate interests in the Exchangeable Notes, and vice versa.
+Additionally, the Holders of the Class 2M-2A Notes, Class 2M-2B Notes and/or Class 2M-2C Notes can exchange all or part of those Classes for proportionate interests in the RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
 Certain Classes of related RCR Notes may further be exchanged for proportionate interests in other Classes of RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
-Of the Exchangeable Notes and the RCR Notes, only the Class 1M-2 Notes are Offered Notes.
+Of the Exchangeable Notes and the RCR Notes, only the Class 2M-2 Notes are Offered Notes.